by Matt Slick

 Last night (2/23/04), I saw the movie, The Passion.
 It was and wasn't what I expected.

 I expected to see a gripping depiction of the passion of Christ filled with blood, anguish, and cruelty.
 I expected to be compelled to contemplate His agony.
-That was certainly what I saw and that was certainly what happened.
-But I was not prepared for what it did to me.
+That was certainly what I saw.
+And that was certainly what happened.
+But, I was not prepared for what it did to me.

-The first time I cried in the movie was when they arrested Jesus and were interrogating Him in the synagogue.
+The first time I cried in the movie was when they had arrested Jesus and were interrogating Him in the synagogue.
 The corrupt Jewish leaders were looking for anything they could find to condemn Him.
-The false witnesses contradicted each other, so the Sanhedrin asked Jesus if He was the Messiah.
-Jesus said that He was and that they would see the Son of Man coming in the clouds with great glory.
+The false witnesses contradicted each other so the Sanhedrin asked Jesus if He was the messiah.
+Jesus said that He was and that they would see the Son of Man coming on the clouds with great glory.
 This was all they needed to condemn Jesus and carry Him off to the Roman officials to have Him executed.
 As they were pushing and shoving Jesus out of the room and screaming insults at Him, I realized that I would have been in that crowd yelling at Jesus.
 I would have been yelling along with them.
 I buried my face in my hands and wept as I said, "That is me.
 I would be in that crowd.
 I would be condemning Him."

-The movie went on and on.
+The movie went on, and on.
 It showed Jesus being beaten, whipped, scourged, mocked, and crucified.
 It was horrible.
 It was graphic.
 It was bloody.

 During the ordeal, various scenes were interspersed of His life and teaching.
-It was well done, but it was hard to watch.
+It was well done.
+But, it was hard to watch.
 The movie is hard to watch.

 I did not expect to find myself so emotionally gripped by this film.
-Of course, I am extra sensitive about the issue of Christ's crucifixion, and I fully expected to cry during the movie.
-But I wept more than I expected.
-And after the movie was over, I broke down twice more.
+Of course, I am extra-sensitive about the issue of Christ's crucifixion and I fully expected to cry during the movie.
+But, I wept more than I expected and after the movie was over, I broke down twice more.
 I simply could not help myself.
 I know where I would have been back in those ancient days.
 I would not have been the humble and wise follower of Christ.
 I know my own heart too well to make such a conceited boast.
 Instead, I would have been a self-righteous, legalistic Pharisee pronouncing judgment upon Jesus.
 I would have spit, yelled, and thrown stones.

 I can only thank my Lord Jesus that He has saved me in spite of my sinfulness.
 I deserve nothing but judgment.
 He has given me everything in Him.

 In my opinion, Christians need to see this film.
 It will give them a far greater appreciation for what Christ went through and how much His love carried Him through this incredible ordeal as well has kept Him there to endure it on our behalf.
-Also, it will help prepare them to speak to any unbelievers who may have seen this movie and might have questions about the full meaning of Christ's sacrifice that took away the sins of the world.
+Also, it helps prepare them to speak to any unbelievers who may have seen this movie and might have questions about the full meaning of Christ's sacrifice that took away the sins of the world.